willthames/willthames.github.io/_posts/2014-03-17-ansible-layered-configuration-for-aws.markdown

 This is relatively straightforward, and the [ec2 module documentation](http://docs.ansible.com/ec2_module.html#examples) shows how to do it, but for completeness we'll describe it here.

-{% alert info %}This assumes you have set up your AWS connection ready for use with [boto](http://boto.readthedocs.org/en/latest/boto_config_tut.html) either in the boto configuration file or environment variables.
+#### Note
-{% endalert %}
+This assumes you have set up your AWS connection ready for use with [boto](http://boto.readthedocs.org/en/latest/boto_config_tut.html) either in the boto configuration file or environment variables.

 A minimal playbook looks like:
 {% highlight yaml %}